jadedhound/shadowdark_campaign/content/rules/exploration.md

 environment.

 It’s important to never be caught in total darkness, so bring plenty of light sources.
 Typically having candles and lanterns as backup to torches.
-All light sources below last for 1 hour of real-world time.

 **Torches.** Sheds bright light (40'/10').
 Allows for faster searching due to bright light but burns out when depletion is rolled as a hazard.